 The book of Revelation is so complicated, with so many participants and so many working parts, signs and symbols that, even after forty readings it is difficult to digest.
 I know from experience.

-In chapter 1 we see Jesus presented as the author of the book.
+In chapter 1 we see Jesus presented as the subject of the book in the phrase "revelation of Jesus Christ".
 Chapters 2 - 20 are rigidly organized in seven messages, seven seals, seven trumpets and seven bowls... and all of these sevens come by or through Jesus...
+He breaks the seals to unleash the judgements (5:5).
 Then chapters 21 and 22 describe life in the eternal state with Jesus.
 Yes, Jesus is at the center of the entire book... the book is the revelation of Jesus Christ.

 Chapter 1 describes the appearance of Jesus as so terrifying that John collapses as if dead (1:12-17).
 Chapters 2-3 contain seven messages from Jesus to seven churches, promising blessings to those who overcome.
 In chapters 4-5, it is Jesus in the throne room who will break the seven seals on the scroll to bring about the relief and judgement which is described in chapters 6-20.
-Chapters 21-22 reveal the New Jerusalem, the city of the children of God, as the bride of Christ in the eternal state of Heaven.
+These chapters provide much detail regarding Satan, his demons and human followers, as they persecute the children of God, to provide context to the severity of judgement which Jesus will bring, so that Jesus is revealed as a just judge.
+Chapters 21-22 reveal the New Jerusalem, the city of the children of God, as the bride of Christ, in the eternal state of Heaven.
 The entire book of Revelation reveals Jesus.

 So, the content of the book of Revelation indicates that the book reveals Jesus Christ.
 And you have now been prepared to see that He is revealed through "the things which must shortly come to pass" (1:1).